May 2026

 September Requires Five Things to Go Right

 1. Decisions this week (quotes land, decisions made by May 9).
-2. Benchtop in 2 weeks (need Mark to prioritize, not his standard 3).
+2. Benchtop in 2 weeks (need Intermountain to prioritize, not their standard 3).
 3. Pre-order powder raw materials before formula lock (fiber stack is locked, risk is low, saves 2-3 weeks on the 12-week clock).
 4. QC overlaps with final production (start testing gummies while powder finishes).
 5. 3PL setup runs parallel with production (not sequential).
 If any one of these slips, we are back to October.

-Three Things to Confirm with Mark
+Three Things to Confirm with Intermountain

-1. Gummy production lead time (his sheet only lists capsules and powders).
+1. Gummy production lead time (their sheet only lists capsules and powders).
 2. Benchtop sample turnaround (not documented).
 3. Custom mold fabrication time if going with goat silhouette.
 These three answers tighten or loosen the entire timeline.

 TopGum: Parallel Gummy Track

 Samples in hand as of May 3.
 R&D call with Jennifer Toomey and Yousef is week of May 11.
 TopGum's FOS platform puts FOS at 80-90% of a 5g gummy.
 Non-FOS base is 8-12 months.
-After the call, we'll know if they can run production on a timeline that competes with Mark's.
-Key question: can they hit a similar or faster turnaround than Intermountain on the gummy side?
+After the call, we'll know if they can run production on a timeline that competes with Intermountain's.
+Key question: can they hit a similar or faster turnaround on the gummy side?

 Formulation Status